-- Full System Canister water filter (if so equipped).
-Remove the canister, take the 4. filter out of the canister, and then reattach the empty canister. - Bypass the cartridge water filter (if so equipped) : Use the clear plastic tube (sup-5. plied with RV) to bypass the water filter. - Prepare a chlorine solution using 1/4 cup of household bleach (sodium hypochlorite 6. solution) to one gallon (3.785 liters) of water in a container.
+Full System Canister water filter (if so equipped):

+Turn water valves off at the canister.
+Remove the canister lid, take the filter out of the canister, then replace the lid and turn the water valves back on.

+Bypass the cartridge water filter (if equipped):

+Use the clear plastic tube (supplied with RV) to bypass the water filter.

+5. Prepare a chlorine solution using 1/4 cup of household bleach (sodium hypochlorite solution) to one gallon (3.785 liters) of water in a container.
 Prepare one gallon of solution for every 15 gallons of tank capacity.
 This will result in a residual chlorine concentration of 50 ppm in the water system.

-If a 100-ppm concentration is required, use /2 cup of household bleach with one gallon of water to prepare the chlorine solution.
+If a 100-ppm concentration is required, use $\frac{1}{2}$ cup of household bleach with one gallon of water to prepare the chlorine solution.
 One gallon of the solution should be used for each 15 gallons of tank capacity.

-NOTE: Fresh water tank sizes vary by model, please contact your dealer or Customer Service for your specific tank size.
+NOTE: Fresh water tank sizes vary by model.
+Contact your dealer or Customer Service for your specific tank size.